Archiev19/saransh-ai/docs/PRD.md

 ## Executive Summary

 Saransh AI is an intelligent article reading and summarization platform that transforms how users consume online content.
-By combining advanced natural language processing with a seamless user experience, it makes online reading more efficient and accessible.
+By combining advanced AI-powered summarization with traditional extractive methods, it provides users with flexible options for efficient content consumption.

 ## Problem Statement

 Modern internet users face several challenges when consuming online content:
 1. Information overload from lengthy articles
-2. Paywalls blocking access to important content
+2. Time constraints in processing multiple articles
-3. Distracting website elements affecting reading experience
+3. Need for quick understanding of key points
-4. Time constraints in processing multiple articles
+4. Desire for both accurate and concise summaries
-5. Need for quick understanding of key points
+5. Distracting website elements affecting reading experience

 ## Target Users